AlbanDAVID/AlbanDAVID/README.md

 - **French Ministry of Sports**: Data cleaning and statistical analysis using **Python**.
 - **Onepoint**: Built a **flight tracker** using **Python, Docker, and Airflow**.

-Feel free to explore my projects, and if you think we could collaborate on an open-source project or if you have an exciting job opportunity in mind, don't hesitate to contact me!

 <p align="center">
 <a href="https://github.com/anuraghazra/github-readme-stats"><img height="180" align="center" src="https://github-readme-stats.vercel.app/api?username=AlbanDAVID&custom_title=GitHub%20Stats&count_private=true&theme=blue-green&show_icons=true" alt="AlbanDAVID's GitHub stats" /></a>